Open Records Requests

 - All open records requests are released on a case-by-case basis, according to the Public Information Act.
 Each open records request is processed in order of receipt.

-- All information considered to be public, including basic information, will be released within 10 days from the date of receipt of the request.
+- All information considered to be public, including basic information, will be released within 10 business days from the date of receipt of the request.

-- By law, the Sheriff’s Office has 10 days to respond or release the information which is sought.
+- By law, the Sheriff’s Office has 10 business days to respond or release the information which is sought.

 - Within that 10 day period, we will contact you when and if your records are ready for release and inform you of all costs associated with your open records request.

 - Any information to be withheld will be forwarded to the Texas Office of the Attorney General for a ruling.
 The Attorney General’s Office has up to a 90-day response time, which can be extended for larger or voluminous requests.
-When a final ruling notice has been received by the Sheriff’s Office, we have 15 days to release the information ordered by the Attorney General.
+When a final ruling notice has been received by the Sheriff’s Office, we have 15 business days to release the information ordered by the Attorney General.
 When a final ruling is made, you will be contacted and provided with a ruling letter.

 - You will be informed of all correspondence between the Sheriff’s Office and the Attorney General’s Office pertaining to your open records request.